What you need to know right now about the 2018 midterm elections

 Races to watch: CA-07 (Bera), CA-10 (Denham), CA-21 (Valadao), CA-25 (Knight), CA-39 (open, Royce), CA-45 (Walters), CA-48 (Rohrabacher), CA-49 (open, Issa), CA-50 (Hunter)

-November outlook: Eight of the nine House seats rated as competitive by CNN are currently held by Republicans, some of which are in districts Clinton won in 2016.
+Eight of the nine House seats rated as competitive by CNN are currently held by Republicans, some of which are in districts Clinton won in 2016.
 If Democrats are going to take back the House, they will need (and may get) a few of these to do it.
-While the Senate seat is expected to stay in Democratic hands, the primary and general election against Sen. Dianne Feinstein could turn competitive, as she will likely face a more progressive Democrat in the fall due to the state's jungle primary laws.
+While the Senate seat is expected to stay in Democratic hands, the primary and general election against Sen. Dianne Feinstein

+could turn competitive, as she will likely face a more progressive Democrat in the fall due to the state's jungle primary laws.
 California has a competitive governor's race to replace outgoing Gov. Jerry Brown, with top contenders in Lt.
 Gov. Gavin Newsom and former Los Angeles Mayor Antonio Villaraigosa, both Democrats.

 • Iowa

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.